Formaleuros, Formalbitcoins, and Virtual Monies: A classification scheme of (imaginative) definitions

 \item The advantage of an SCFD over a mere LSCD that makes part of it is that it provides a rationale for the technicalities of the central LSCD by explaining the interaction of instances with combinations of other system components.
 In this way the SCFD may provide a rationale for the technical ingredients of the central LSCD it contains.

-\item An SCFD can be used as a rationale for its central LCSD.
-Clearly for rationalizing a single LCSD many different SCFD's can be imagined.
+\item An SCFD can be used as a rationale for its central LSCD.
+Clearly for rationalizing a single LSCD many different SCFD's can be imagined.
 In principle their difference contributes to rather than diminishes the said rationale.
 One might require that an LSCD can be provided with a convincing number of extending SCFD's in order to demonstrate its plausibility.
 In this way the notion of an SCFD enters the process of LSCD engineering which is to some extent circular.
-This circularity is unproblematic because the LSCD can be given independently and in advance of further explanation (rationalization) in terms of one or more SCFD's. \end{itemize}
+This circularity is unproblematic because, as a piece of logic or mathematics, the LSCD can be given independently and in advance of further explanation (rationalization) in terms of one or more SCFD's. \end{itemize}

-\item{SCFD+IGUA:} An SCFD can be augmented with individual and group utility analyses (IGUA).
+\item{SCFD+IGUA:} {\em Incorporating an individual and group utility analysis.} An SCFD can be augmented with individual and group utility analysis (IGUA).
 SCFD+IGUA is an extension (subclass) of SCFD in the following sense.
 For individual components (concept instances of the various concepts that the SCFD offers) as well as for groups of components various measures and degrees are defined which allow to express the utility that these components (groups of components) can assign to the behavior of other components or groups of components.

 Only by means of an IGUA in addition to an SCFD it becomes possible to determine whether or not an individual component constitutes an optimal or near optimal solution to some formalized engineering problem.